zt55699/370A3/README.md

 # Functions
 Read the print statements and the code.
 I can show you guys on Friday if you are having issues with this.

+# Using script file
+Make sure to be in the directory where the init.sql file is located.
+Enter the psql db then type \i init.sql You will see tables being dropped if they existed before and then the tables will be created.